nir11/FootballMatches_REST_API_Service/README.md

 # Football Matches fixtures &amp; results - RESTful API Service (implemented in Node.js)

-This project provides a football game service wich allows the client to get the fixtures (upcoming matches) and the results of football matches from 2 csv files:
+This project provides a football game service which allows the client to get the fixtures (upcoming matches) and the results of football matches from 2 csv files:
 1.	result_played.csv
 2.	result_upcoming.csv